 And remember, don’t listen to Pam, Barry Island isn’t actually an island owned by a man named Barry, it’s not technically an island anymore at all, and you can easily walk from the island to the main town of Barry and back.

 So at the end of the day, when all is said and done, where’s it all to then?

 Trinity street in Barry deserves a whole mention of its own since it played such an iconic role in the series.
+It was almost a character in and of itself!
 Who can forget the whole gang turning up for that day at the beach, uncle Bryn running across the road in his vest and shaving foam to confront Gavin, or elderly neighbour Doris declaring she’s absolutely twatted before letting a string of toyboys out of her house?
 Both Bryn and Doris’ houses are obviously here for a selfie or two as well, even if you can’t get an omellette!

 The scene where Nessa takes a break from her random human statue gig to chat to Gwen and Jason takes place right in the centre of Barry, in King’s square outside of the town hall to be exact.
 Cracking.

 The town centre is actually quite a pleasant walk on a sunny day with a fair few nice cafes to stop and have a cup of tea and the usual suspects of shops.
 You can easily walk there in about 20 minutes or so from Barry Island, over the big white bridge past the Morrisons.

 Smithy’s Infamous Drunken Quiz Night.